danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 As you can see nginx offers a variety of options for any backend caching strategy that you'd like to create.
 Most patterns are very simple and easy to implement.
 For free software you get some good bang for your buck.
 However, some options that are more complicated than others.

-Nginx and OpenResty are great technologies, but can be a beast especially when you start customizing and adding logic via lua with OpenResty.
+Nginx and OpenResty are great technologies, but can be a beast especially when you start customizing and adding logic via Lua with OpenResty.
 I'm an nginx and OpenResty specialist.
 If are working with OpenResty and would like help on your project.
 [Drop me a line](/contact).
 Happy to help.